Flu season is now in flu swing.

 With COVID and respiratory syncytial virus (RSV) also in circulation with flu, protecting your health during the fall and winter has become more challenging.

-Early forecasts for respiratory viruses this fall and winter
+Early forecasts for respiratory viruses this season

 In August, the Centers for Disease Control and Prevention (CDC) released a report on their initial outlook for the current respiratory virus season, looking at the potential impact that flu, COVID and RSV may have on public health.